close

 • Type: string | string[]

 Explicit tsconfig.json paths.
 Supports glob patterns for monorepos.
 Files included by these tsconfigs receive full type information, enabling type-aware rules (e.g. @typescript-eslint/no-floating-promises, @typescript-eslint/await-thenable).
-Files outside all tsconfigs are still linted but only with syntax-level rules.
+Files outside all tsconfigs are still linted, but only rules that do not require type information run.

 {